natasha/corus/README.md

-# Links to russian corpora + python functions for loading and parsing
+# Corus

-in one place
+Links to russian corpora + python functions for loading and parsing

 <!--- registry --->
 <table>